Skip to content

 +What is Open Code?

-OpenCode is an open-source AI coding agent developed by OpenCode that enables developers to write, debug, and refactor code using natural language.
-It integrates directly into the terminal, IDEs, and desktop environments, supporting over 75 LLM providers for flexible AI model usage.
+OpenCode is an open-source AI coding agent tool developed by Anomalyco that enables developers to write code within their terminal, IDE, or desktop environment.
+It integrates directly into the terminal, offering a rich Terminal User Interface (TUI) and supporting over 75 LLM providers for flexible and private development workflows.

 +Is Open Code free?